 Murakami's characters all have a crucial piece of themselves missing.
 When it suits him, he allows the rules of fantasy to literalize this.
 A couple of characters, including Nakata, have shadows that are fainter than they should be.
 Murakami exercises great skill in using fantasy just effectively enough so that he can get away with concocting scenes that might not be entirely realistic, but that convey his themes about the search for wholeness most succinctly.
 We're often, especially at key points in the story, wondering whether what just happened really happened, or happened only in the characters' minds.
 The net result is a story with a profound sense of compassion for the lost souls who wander its pages.

 The image of a labyrinth figures in much of the story, and a labyrinth is what Kafka on the Shore is in a very real sense.
 There are secrets here waiting to be discovered, but only at the end of a hazardous journey.
 Murakami manages to slip in moments of trenchant satire (evil often manifests itself in the form of American corporate mascots) and pure whimsy, and occasionally plot threads are left dangling.
 Certain story elements are just plain unsettling, particularly those hinting at incest.
-It's possible some American readers — particularly those whose experience reading fantasy is solely informed by traditional Tolkien-inspired heroic epics, with their moral clarity all nicely wrapped up in a ribbon — simply won't know what to make of this.
+It's possible some American readers — particularly those whose experience reading fantasy is solely informed by traditional heroic epics, with their moral clarity all nicely wrapped up in a ribbon — simply won't know what to make of this.
 I've found that having some experience with Japanese storytelling, and their overall approach to fiction, helps.
 There were things here that reminded me of the films of Ozu (Tokyo Story), Imamura (Warm Water Under a Red Bridge), Mizoguchi (Ugetsu Monogatari), and both Kurosawas (Akira and Kiyoshi).
-This is the sort of demanding work that will be inaccessible to a lot of readers.
+This will be demanding work for a lot of readers.
 But taking a chance on something new often yields great rewards.